SuperOfficeDocs/superoffice-docs/docs/document/cloud/office-365/troubleshooting.md

 ### Document Center

-There is no support in the SuperOffice Office365 SharePoint integration for using **Document Center** for the SuperOffice Archive, it needs to be a **Document library**.
+There is no support in the SuperOffice Microsoft 365 SharePoint integration for using **Document Center** for the SuperOffice Archive, it needs to be a **Document library**.

 ## Update access rights for the users (b)

-### During login to CRM Online with O365 authentication activated (N/A for SuperId with IDP)
+### During login to CRM Online with Microsoft 365 authentication activated (N/A for SuperId with IDP)

-* "We were unable to log you in through Office 365.
+* "We were unable to log you in through Microsoft 365.
 Error: access_denied."

 ![x -screenshot][img2]